Dartvauder/NeuroSandboxWebUI/README.md

 ## Where can I get models, voices and avatars?

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models) or from ModelDownloader inside interface
-* StableDiffusion, vae, inpaint and lora models can be taken from [CivitAI](https://civitai.com/models) or from ModelDownloader inside interface
+* StableDiffusion, vae, inpaint, embedding and lora models can be taken from [CivitAI](https://civitai.com/models) or from ModelDownloader inside interface
 * AudioCraft models are downloads automatically in *inputs* folder, when you select a model and press the submit button
 * TTS, Whisper, Upscale and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 Or just use those that are already in the project.
 The main thing is that it is pre-processed!